liberland/laws/drafting/drafts/administrative_process.md

 Where this or other Laws remain silent, the Process Law shall apply.

 ## Section 2: General Administrative Process
-### Article 4: Starting the Administrative Process
+### Article 4: Initiation of the Administrative Process
-#### § 1: Application
+#### § 1: Application-Driven Initiation
-The Administrative Process shall start by an Application.
-This Application shall be governed by the same rules as an Application before a court.
+The Administrative Process shall commence upon the submission of an Application.
+The rules governing this Application shall be consistent with those applicable to an Application before a court.

-#### § 2: Ex-Officio
+#### § 2: Ex-Officio Initiation
-Where a special Law gives an
+In instances where a specific Law permits, the Administrative Organ may initiate the Administrative Process autonomously, exercising its own authority.